 Accounting for emissions doesn’t just help the overall goal of a carbon-neutral future.
 There are numerous financial and non-financial benefits of reporting and reducing carbon emissions that can benefit both you and your customers.

 Stakeholders are increasingly more aware of the risks that are posed by carbon emissions.
 Disclosing climate-related information helps investors, consumers, and other stakeholders to evaluate the non-financial performance of large companies and encourage these companies to develop a responsible approach to business.

 The notion that helping the environment has zero financial gains is a past myth.
 Sustainable investing is on the rise as high ESG scores and strong financial performance are correlated.

-Your business won’t have to spend extra money to compensate for carbon emissions, for example in carbon taxes, if you start managing and reducing them before it’s too late.
+Your business customers won’t have to spend extra money to compensate for carbon emissions, for example in carbon taxes, if they can start managing and reducing them before it’s too late.
 Moreover, companies that take sustainable actions can access green funding to support these initiatives.

 There has been a cultural shift in consumer preference and it is expected to increase.
 More and more customers care about the environmental impact of their favourite brands and are willing to switch to climate-conscious alternatives.

 Environmental regulations are predicted to affect businesses of all sizes and we are just getting started.
 Now is the time to use the opportunity to discover how sustainability can give your business customers a competitive advantage.

 What’s the catch?

 There are a few problems when it comes to reporting and benchmarking carbon emissions.

 - On the one hand, regulations vary significantly across (and sometimes within) countries.
 For example, the EU uses one set of rules – the Sustainable Finance Disclosure Regulation (SFDR) – but only for financial market participants, whereas in the US the regulations implemented by the SEC is trying to align with the EU standards, however, there are still many variations in the reporting landscape in different states.